AdguardTeam/tsurlfilter/packages/tswebextension/README.md

 };
 ```

-If path is not defined, the resources will be loaded to `build/trackers.json` relative to your current working directory by default
+If path is not defined, the resources will be loaded to `build/trackers.json` relative to your current working directory by default.

 ## CLI